grafana/k6-docs/src/data/markdown/docs/02 javascript api/04 k6-data.md

 excerpt: "k6 data API"
 ---

-The data module provides helpers to work with data.
+The data module, added in k6 v0.30.0, provides helpers to work with data.

 | Class/Method | Description |
 | ----- | ----------- |